AmitKumarDas/Decisions/blogs/openebs_maya_hld_ver_5.md

 ### Next Steps
 Maya design will expose two new kinds of config in addition to template based config.
 They are explained below:
-- spec config - human understood and are inline with the feature
+- human config - human understood and are inline with the feature
 - raw config - program understood that implements a feature

 A raw config looks like a pseudo-code.
-A spec based config is typically implemented (or transformed & then run) as a raw config.
+A human based config is typically implemented (or transformed & then run) as a raw config.

 Package Design: